vnglst/un-speeches/README.md

 - [ ] Also go back in time for the SDGs: showing how often goals are mentioned over time (since 2012) when they were introduced.
 - [ ] Convert to Next.js so that sqlite queries can be run in the components (but still keeping the website static).
 This would allow my to do more with the data.
 - [ ] Addings links to the speeches in the modal.
+- [ ] Adding tabs to the modal, that show mentions over the past 10 years.